apprentice-code/resources/student-handbook.md

 ### Cancellation
 Your attendance at your mentor meetings is a large factor in your final grade.
 If you have to cancel for any reason please notify your mentor in advance and provide a reason for cancellation.

-To cancel notify your mentor by slack, and include either Paul Drake or Garrett Vangilder in your slack message.
+To cancel, notify your mentor by Slack and include either Paul Drake or Garrett Vangilder in your Slack message.
 You will not receive credit for the meeting, and even with a valid cancellation of prior to 24 hours your final grade will be docked due to the in-person nature of this program.

-Should you not cancel before a 24 hour notice to your mentor that will be documented by the Code Apprentice team.
-You will receive a warning the first time this happens and no action will be taken other than a verbal and written warning sent to yourself and your guardian.
+Failure to notify your mentor of cancellation 24 hours prior to your meeting will be documented by the Code Apprentice team.
+You will receive a warning the first time this happens and no action will be taken other than a verbal and written warning sent to yourself and your parent/guardian.

-The second time that you cancel or do not showup to a previously planned meeting with your mentor you will be removed from the program.
+The second time that you cancel or do not show up to a previously planned meeting with your mentor you will be removed from the program.
 Should you be a homeschool student you will be refunded according to our refund policy.

 ### Quitting
 If you would like to be removed from the program you must send an email to info@codeapprentice.tech with a valid removal reason.
 If you are a student at a partnering school your removal will be contingent upon approval from the teacher of record.
 If you are a homeschool student your removal will be contingent upon approval from your parent/guardian, if removed you will be refunded according to our refund policy.